 Also, bring a good mosquito repellent because there are many areas of Costa Rica that are natural homes for many mosquitoes and they could find your blood tasty!
 A collection of mosquito bites can make your children’s vacation a real nightmare, so avoid it by making sure they are protected.

 Fast drying clothing is also a good thing to have in Costa Rica.
-Humidity can be high in many places and clothes made out of cotton, for example, could take significant time or need strong sun to dry.
+Humidity can be high in many places and clothes made out of cotton, for example, could take significant time or need strong sunlight to dry.

 For a complete checklist, please review our Costa Rica Packing List article.